OWASP/CheatSheetSeries/cheatsheets/Transaction_Authorization_Cheat_Sheet.md

 ## 2.9 Authorization credentials should be valid only by limited period of time

 In some malware attacks scenarios, authorization credentials entered by the user is passed to malware command and control server (C&C) and then used from an attacker-controlled machine.
 Such a process is often performed manually by an attacker.
 To make such attacks difficult, the server should allow authorizing the transaction only in a limited time window between generating of challenge or OTP and the transaction authorization.
 Additionally, such safeguard will also aid in preventing resource exhaustion attacks.
-The time window should be carefully selected to not disrupt normal users’ behavior.
+The time window should be carefully selected to not disrupt normal users' behavior.

 ## 2.10 Authorization credentials should be unique for every operation